Below are some details on OMA Insurance offered through the Ontario Medical Association as of 2022

 - Most important, with RBC you own and control your plan.
 You never have to worry that you will lose your coverage and rates are guaranteed.

-OMA Group Critical Illness Insurance is with Sun Life and provides you with a tax-free lump sum benefit of up to $250,000 after 30 days of surviving a diagnosis of one of 25 illnesses.
+As of 2023, OMA Group Critical Illness Insurance is administered by Manulife (previously Sun Life) and provides you with a tax-free lump sum benefit of up to $250,000 after 30 days of surviving a diagnosis of one of 25 illnesses.
 The OMA also offers up to $100,000 of critical illness insurance through its OPIP plan. with no medical required.

 What about the OMA Annual Premium Refund?